 Non-emergency PDU session: Any PDU session which is not an emergency PDU session.

+Non-standard S-NSSAI: An S-NSSAI that is comprised of either, both a Slice/Service Type (SST) and a Slice Differentiator (SD) or only an SST without a standardised SST value and no SD, (see 3GPP TS 23.501 [8] clause 5.15.2.1).

 Onboarding SUCI: SUCI derived from onboarding SUPI.